 You certainly already practice welcome to others in your life.
 This is a moment to reflect on that practice and consider how to deepen it.
-Our approach in this unit will not be one of practicing a different kind of hospitality with each lesson, but rather improving our readiness for welcoming others.
-We begin this first session by doing some selfreflection on gifts needed to practice welcome and learning about our implicit biases.
-Future sessions will focus on learning about "the other," building skills, and, finally, practicing hospitality with others who are different from you.
+Our approach in this unit will not be one of practicing a different kind of hospitality with each session, but rather improving our readiness for welcoming others.
+We begin this first session by doing some self-reflection on gifts needed to practice welcome and learning about our implicit biases.
+Future sessions will focus on learning about the other, building skills, and, finally, practicing hospitality with others who are different from you.